ArrowElectronics/aws-iot-device-sdk/README.md

 remotely monitor top CPU consumption, memory usage, network traffic, and disk space.

-The getting started and source code for the project is available at
+The <a href="https://github.com/ArrowElectronics/aws-iot-dragonpulse-js/" target="_blank">quick getting started guide</a> and source code for the project is available at <a href="https://github.com/ArrowElectronics/aws-iot-dragonpulse-js/" target="_blank">GitHub</a>.
-<a href="https://github.com/ArrowElectronics/aws-iot-dragonpulse-js/" target="_blank">GitHub</a>

-Documentation describing how to deploye and configure the DragonPulse project is available at
-<a href="https://arrowelectronics.github.io/aws-iot-dragonpulse-js/" target="_blank">DragonPulse Project Pages</a>
+If you'd like more detailed documentation about the steps involved in configuring and deploying the DragonPulse project, it is also available at the <a href="https://arrowelectronics.github.io/aws-iot-dragonpulse-js/" target="_blank">DragonPulse Project Pages</a> on GitHub.

-## Support
+## Appendix

 Test AWS client by using the following command
 ```sh